dboyhasnoname/learning/CloudFormation/cf_basics.md

 <br>

-1. In AWS CloudFormation; we canb write IaC scripts in:
+1. In AWS CloudFormation; we can write IaC scripts in:
     1. JSON,
     2. YAML